-Plaintiff and Plaintiff-Intervenors also seem to argue that the Commission's choice of mechanism to address non-compete agreements-rulemaking, as opposed to enforcement-somehow implicates the major questions doctrine.45 argument flatly misunderstands the operation of the doctrine, which is concerned with the substance of agency action, not its form.
-Nor do Plaintiff or Plaintiff-Intervenors offer any authority for their contention.
-The argument runs headlong into the longstanding principle of administrative law that agencies typically may choose "between proceeding by general rule or by individual, ad hoc litigation[.]"46 It is common and appropriate for agencies to choose rulemaking, as developing rules through individual actions "may blind an agency to broader policy implications,"47 though individual actions may be more appropriate in some instances such as Whether the Commission can exercise its addressing isolated misconduct. indisputable authority over non-compete agreements through rulemaking is a simple statutory interpretation question, not a major question-if the statute authorizes it, it is within the agency's discretion to pick its process.
+Plaintiff also seems to imply that the Commission's choice of mechanism to address noncompete agreements-rulemaking, as opposed to enforcement-somehow implicates the major questions doctrine.43 This notion flatly misunderstands the operation of the doctrine, which is concerned with the substance of agency action, not its form.
+Nor does Plaintiff offer any authority for its contention.
+The argument runs headlong into the longstanding principle of administrative law that agencies typically may choose "between proceeding by general rule or by individual, ad hoc litigation[.]"44 It is common and appropriate for agencies to choose rulemaking, as developing rules through individual actions "may blind an agency to broader policy implications,"45 though individual actions may be more appropriate in some instances such as addressing isolated misconduct.
+Whether the Commission can exercise its indisputable authority over non-compete agreements through rulemaking is a simple statutory interpretation question, not a major question-if the statute authorizes it, it is within the agency's discretion to pick its process.

-To this end, it is difficult to imagine a clearer statement of the Commission's authority to issue substantive rules concerning unfair methods of competition than Section 6(g) of the FTC Act, which provides, in relevant part, that the Commission
+To this end, it is difficult to imagine a clearer statement of the Commission's authority to issue substantive rules concerning unfair methods of competition than Section 6(g) of the FTC Act, which provides, in relevant part, that the Commission has the power to "make rules and regulations for the purpose of carrying out the provisions of this subchapter."46 This plain meaning was confirmed by the D.C.
+Circuit's decision in National Petroleum Refiners Association v.
+FTC, which